arcilli/investsuite-api-docs/docs/advanced_topics/onboarding.md

 **Use Case**

-The User onboards outside of InvesSuite / via your application.
+The User onboards outside of InvestSuite / via your application.
 This means KYC checks, AML checks and contract signing are done through your application.
 Only after this, the user is created at InvestSuite.

 **How-To**